HONORABLE LEON RUCHELSMAN, Presiding

 Use applicable court form and detail and include all outstanding discovery with proposed on or before certain dates.

-All parties that cannot submit a proposed order on consent, shall submit (E-file) a request for virtual conference form (for CDP scheduled appearances only) and wait to be notified.
+All parties that cannot submit a proposed order on consent, shall submit (E-file) a request for virtual conference form, or a request for in-person conference form (for CDP scheduled appearances only) and wait to be notified.

 NOTICE: